-Slack management exposed BP to high safety risk: leaked report
+Slack data management exposed BP to high safety risk: leaked report

-LONDON BP's (BP.L) refining operations are exposed to high safety risks that can lead to deadly accidents and pollution as a result of slack management and a lack of investment, according to a leaked internal report from 2015.
+LONDON BP's (BP.L) refining operations are exposed to high safety risks that can lead to deadly accidents and pollution as a result of slack data management and a lack of investment, according to a leaked internal report from 2015.

 The report, co-authored by BP, IBM (IBM.N) and industry consultancy WorleyParsons (WOR.AX), states that the British company's refining and petrochemical business, known as downstream, is trailing rivals such as Royal Dutch Shell by up to seven years in managing information to reduce safety risks and financial losses.